 The Company maintains a general allowance for doubtful accounts based on its historical experience, along with additional customer-specific allowances.
 The Company regularly monitors credit risk exposures in its accounts receivable.
 In estimating the necessary level of its allowance for doubtful accounts, management considers the aging of its accounts receivable, the creditworthiness of the Company's customers, economic conditions within the customer's industry, and general economic conditions, among other factors.
-Should any of these factors change, the estimates made by management will also change, which in turn impacts the level of the Company's future provision for doubtful accounts.
-Specifically, if the financial condition of the Company's customers were to deteriorate, affecting their ability to make payments, additional customer-specific provision for doubtful accounts may be required.
-Also, should deterioration occur in general economic conditions, or within a particular industry or region in which the Company has a number of customers, an additional provision for doubtful accounts may be recorded to reserve for potential future losses.
+Should any of these factors change, the estimates made by management will also change, which in turn would impact the level of the Company's future provision for doubtful accounts.
+Specifically, if the financial condition of one or more of the Company's customers were to deteriorate, affecting their ability to make payments, additional customer-specific provisions for doubtful accounts may be required.
+Also, should deterioration occur in general economic conditions, or within a particular industry or region in which the Company has a number of customers, additional provisions for doubtful accounts may be recorded to reserve for potential future losses.
+Any additional such provisions would reduce operating income in the periods in which they were recorded.